How to Read Photos Using IronOCR

 Read Photos Example

-Reading high quality photo formats such as tiff
+Reading high-quality photo formats such as tiff

 and gif

-then we load the image in using LoadImageFrame
+then load the image in using LoadImageFrame

 .
-Finally we use the ReadPhoto
+Finally, we use the ReadPhoto

 method and obtain the results.